ann-ulu/Financial-Consumer-Complaints-Dashboard/README.md

 The dataset used in this dashboard is sourced from Maven Analytics.
 It contains information on consumer complaints related to various financial products and services provided by Bank of America.

 ## Key Insights
-**Complaint Trends:** The number of complaints has fluctuated over the years, with a noticeable spike in recent years.
+**Complaint Trends:** The number of complaints has fluctuated over the years, with a noticeable spike in recent years.<br>
-**Product Analysis:** The most complained-about products are savings/checking accounts, credit cards, credit reporting and mortgage services.
+**Product Analysis:** The most complained-about products are savings/checking accounts, credit cards, credit reporting and mortgage services.<br>
-**Geographical Distribution:** Certain states show higher concentrations of complaints, indicating potential regional issues.
+**Geographical Distribution:** Certain states show higher concentrations of complaints, indicating potential regional issues.<br>

 ## Tools & Technologies
 **Power BI:** Used for data visualization and dashboard creation.
+**Power Query:** Utilized for data transformation and preparation.